Eidansoft/PhpIde/README.md

 # PhpIde
-A IDE to develop online Web Projects directly from the browser.
+PHPIde is a cloud IDE (Integrated Development Environment) solution created just for fun :-) This application has been developed by [my-self](https://www.linkedin.com/in/alejandro-d%C3%A9cimo-8b91b672) at my spare time.
+All sources are available at the [GIT repository](https://github.com/Eidansoft/PhpIde) on Github.
+Please feel free to try it out or giving me your feedback.
+I hope you enjoy.

+# Description
-My initial idea is to create a tool to develop directly into the browser.
-To accomplish this task I have created a Angular web application and a PHP api.
+The code is composed by a frontend developed as a web application with angular; and a backend developed as a PHP api.

 # Demo
 You can test a demo of this project with some limits at the available functions (cannot modify or delete the files).
 Test it at http://www.eidansoft.com/desarrollos/phpide/